Skip to content

 Bazilion documentation

-Bazilion is a personal, open-source, local-first multi-agent runtime.
-It runs as a small daemon on your own machine, owns a workspace under ~/.bazilion, and lets you build agent templates, spawn whole teams from them, and let those agents share files, memory, and messages — all under your own control, with your own provider keys.
+Bazilion wraps that engine with a small daemon on your own machine, a workspace under ~/.bazilion, Agent templates, revisioned Team Templates, Teams, live communication policy, shared files, memory, and messages — all under your own control, with your own provider keys.

 It is not a hosted platform.
 It is a daemon, a CLI, and a web UI you run yourself, published under the MIT license.

-Profiles become agents
+Agent templates become agents

 A mailbox between them